 MAF and MAP Sensors

-Engine load is monitored by the ECM and the TCM through the MAP and MAF sensors.
+The ECM and the TCM monitor engine load through the MAP and MAF sensors.
 The (MAP) manifold absolute pressure sensor senses engine load through pressure in the intake manifold.
-A faulty MAP sensor will really affect engine performance, but can also affect transmission's shift timing.
+A faulty MAP sensor affects engine performance but can also affect transmission's shift timing.
 This is because the PCM uses this signal as an indication of engine load.
-Another important sensor used to indicate engine load and also has an effect on shift timing is the MAF sensor.
+Another sensor that indicates engine load and that also affects shift timing is the MAF sensor.

-A (MAF) mass air flow sensor measures the volume of air passing through the air tube to indicate engine load.
+A (MAF) mass air flow sensor measures the volume of air passing through the air tube.
 There are several types found on vehicles today.
-These include the cold wire, hot wire, Karmen Vortex and the vane type MAF sensors.
+These include the cold wire, hot wire, Karmen Vortex, and the vane type MAF sensors.

 The vane type MAF sensor uses a paddle or door that moves as air rushes by.
-This type of sensor utilizes a potentiometer (variable resister) to send a variable or changing voltage signal to the PCM in proportion to air volume.
+This sensor utilizes a potentiometer (variable resistor) to send a variable or changing voltage signal to the PCM in proportion to air volume.

 The hot wire MAF sensor contains a heated filament similar to a toaster element.
-Its resistance changes or decreases as cool air pass by the filament.
-The changes in current to maintain the sensors heat are converted into a voltage signal and sent to the PCM to make adjustments to air fuel ratio.
+The ECM increases and decreases current as cool air flows through the filament.
+The current used to maintain the sensor's heat is converted into a voltage signal and sent to the PCM to make adjustments to the air-fuel ratio.

-Both the MAP and MAF sensors provide the PCM and TCM with valuable information regarding engine load.
+Both the MAP and MAF sensors provide the PCM and TCM with valuable engine load information.
 The transmission's control unit uses this information for shift control.
-A mass air flow sensor left unplugged or in need of cleaning (hot wire) will affect a vehicle’s shift control dramatically.